 With the failure of the price rigging London Gold Pool and the subsequent closing of the 1971 gold window, the US Gold Reserves have remained relatively flat since.

-This lacking US gold reserve audit fact ramps up speculation and increasing doubts as to whether or not the US Official Gold Reserve figures are indeed accurate or whether they remain unencumbered by gold leasing programs which were ramped up in the 1990s (i.e., leading to large discrepancies between daily western vs. eastern gold price action).
+This lacking US gold reserve audit fact ramps up speculation and increasing doubts as to whether or not the US Official Gold Reserve figures are indeed accurate.
+Many believe US gold reserves have been lost and or are encumbered by gold leasing programs which were ramped up in the 1990s (i.e., leading to significant discrepancies between daily western vs. eastern gold price action).

 Average US citizen's confidence in our nation's supposed gold holdings is likely near an all-time low.
 Trust in institutions and private central bank credibility are also at all-time low points in our national history.

 Even our current US President, while running as a candidate in 2016, was making the following recent statements in the public domain.